- Reason for surveillance

 Mode of transmission

-The typical incubation period is variable, with a range or 3 to 30 days of the primary lesion.
+The typical incubation period is variable, with a range of 3 to 30 days for a primary lesion.
 If a bubo is the first manifestation, the range is from 10 to 30 days up to several months.
+1

-The usual clinical presentation begins with a small painless lesion on the genital area followed some weeks later by lymphadenopathy.
+The usual clinical presentation begins with a small painless lesion on the genital area or on an extra-genital site of inoculation3, followed some weeks later by lymphadenopathy.
 Affected lymph nodes, which in males are usually inguinal and in females pelvic, may progress to fluctuant buboes.
-Proctitis may result from rectal intercourse.
-Other symptoms which are usually present include fever, headache and joint pains.
+Proctitis may result from anal intercourse and is not usually accompanied by symptomatic lymphadenopathy.
+Inflammatory responses may result in systemic symptoms, including fever, chills, malaise and joint and muscle pains.
+Asymptomatic infections can also occur.2

 5. Managing single notifications